 Plus top tips for photographing the Northern Lights so you can capture the perfect picture!

-Start planning your 2018 trip now and tick the Northern Lights off your Bucket List!
+Start planning your trip now to tick seeing the Northern Lights off your Bucket List!

 Best place to see the Northern Lights in Sweden